 The records are delivered as a collection based on

 BufferingHints configured on the Firehose delivery stream.
-The delivery-side service webhook created on MongoDB Realm has to process these records one by one before inserting them into MongoDB collections or use the MongoDB Bulk APIs.
+The delivery-side service endpoint created on MongoDB Realm has to process these records one by one before inserting them into MongoDB collections or use the MongoDB Bulk APIs.

 When Kinesis Data Firehose is set up with an HTTP endpoint destination to MongoDB Cloud, you can push data into Kinesis Data Firehose using Kinesis Agent or SDK from your application.
 Kinesis Data Firehose is also integrated with other AWS data sources such as Kinesis Data Streams, AWS IoT, Amazon CloudWatch Logs, and Amazon CloudWatch Events.

 To test the integration, use the testing option on the Kinesis Data Firehose console and test with sample data.
 After the time configured in